Self-employed person consulting his accountant online in Quebec

 • Real-time access to your accounting data

-Avoid accountants who don’t provide a clear price upfront.
-Choose firms that offer:
+Avoid accountants who don't give a clear price in advance.
+Prefer firms that offer:

 • Predictable annual plans (no unpleasant surprises)

-• Clear pricing structure for à la carte services
+• Clear pricing schedule for à la carte services

 5. Proactive approach

-The best accountant doesn't just file your tax returns.
-They reach out to you regularly to:
+The best accountant doesn't just fill out your returns.
+He will contact you regularly to:

 • Remind you of tax deadlines

-• Answering your business questions (not just tax-related ones)
+• Answer your business questions (not just tax)

 • Helping you plan for growth